snow-abstraction/cover/README.md

 point of this project since then.
 The primary reason for this project was to become better at Go for a project at work.
 But that project has been paused and my focus returned a Java code base.

+Both algorithm and software engineering choices are motivated mainly by what is fun as a hobby project for me.

 # License